pascalkienast/VibeCoding-Seminar-LMS/README.md

   - Comment on projects
   - Join projects with "Mitmachen" button
   - View creation date in German format
+  - **Participant display**: Shows username and email address for coordination
   - Project creators:
     - **Automatically added as first participant** (marked with ⭐)
     - Can **edit their projects** (all fields including images)
     - Can set maximum participant limit (or unlimited)
     - Can disable participation (presentation-only mode)
     - Can delete their own projects
-  - View all project participants
+  - View all project participants with email addresses
   - Leave projects you've joined

+### Tool Presentation Features
+  - View available Vibe Coding tools for presentation
+  - Register as a presenter for a tool (max 3 presenters per tool)
+  - View presentation dates (January 27 or February 3)
+  - See who else is presenting the same tool with email addresses
+  - Comment on tool presentations
+  - **Admin-only**: Tools can only be added via SQL (no UI for creating tools)

-- Setup
+### Setup
-  - Run `projects-setup.sql` in Supabase SQL editor
+  - Run `projects-setup.sql` in Supabase SQL editor for projects
+  - Run `tools-presentation-setup.sql` in Supabase SQL editor for tool presentations
   - Create `projects` storage bucket (public)
   - See `PROJECTS_SETUP.md` for complete setup instructions